briansunter/graph/site/content/pages/logseq-openai/popup.md

 ## Built-in commands

-There are several built-in commands for common use cases
+There are many built-in commands for common use cases

 ![built in commands autoplay](/assets/built-in-prompt-templates_1674096790451_0_1675214113992_0.mp4)